-A character crushed by an Anvil on Head or other large object (e.g. piano) will often stumble away, being squashed into a pleated and flexing shape like an accordion, frequently accompanied by accordion music.
+A character crushed by an Anvil on Head or other large object (e.g. piano) will often stumble away, being squashed into a pleated and flexing shape like an accordion, frequently accompanied by an accordion sound.

-Compare to Squashed Flat
+Compare Squashed Flat.

 - Wario, when he gets slammed by a massive hammer, turns into one of these; it gives him super bouncing powers.

 - In Rayman Origins, Globox can flatten himself into an accordion shape when ducking.

 - Happens to Monterey Jack in the third part of the Chip 'n Dale: Rescue Rangers Five-Episode Pilot "To the Rescue".
 When Fat Cat accidentally steps on him while running, he turns into an Accordion Mouse for a second before stumbling on along his way.